kbroman/Tools4RR/Lectures/01_Intro/Examples/Readme.md

-## Simple Make examples
+## Simple GNU make examples

-`Makefile` is a simple make file for compiling a Latex manuscript with R-based figures.
+`Makefile` is a simple [GNU make](http://www.gnu.org/software/make) file for compiling a Latex manuscript with R-based figures.

 `Makefile_fancy` is a slightly fancier one; see the [manual for Make](http://www.gnu.org/software/make/manual/make.html).